Devanti 900mm Rangehood Manual

 |---|---|---|

-| Light works but motor doesn't | Blocked blades or damaged capacitor | Check for obstructions; may require capacitor or motor replacement |
+| Light works but motor doesn't | Blocked blades or damaged capacitor | Check for obstructions.
+If clear, a capacitor or motor replacement is required — contact Kitchen Alliance support. |

-| Neither light nor motor works | Power connection issue or damaged bulb | Check power cord connection; replace LED if necessary |
+| Neither light nor motor works | Power connection issue or damaged bulb | Check power cord connection and test the outlet.
+Replace LED if necessary. |

-| Excessive vibration | Loose mounting or damaged blade | Tighten all mounting screws; inspect motor blades for damage |
+| Excessive vibration | Loose mounting or damaged blade | Tighten all mounting screws.
+Inspect motor blades for damage. |

-| Weak suction | Incorrect mounting height or excessive ventilation | Verify 650mm minimum height; close nearby windows and doors during operation |
+| Weak suction | Incorrect mounting height or excessive ventilation | Verify minimum 650mm clearance height.
+Close nearby windows and doors during operation. |

-| Oil leakage | Improper seal at outlet or connections | Remove outlet and reseal with appropriate sealant |
+| Oil leakage | Improper seal at outlet or connections | Remove the outlet and reseal with appropriate sealant. |

-| Hood not level | Loose fixing or hanging screws | Tighten all mounting hardware and verify with level |
+| Hood not level | Loose fixing or hanging screws | Tighten all mounting hardware and verify with a spirit level. |

 Warranty & Support Information